Towards Automated Network Mitigation Analysis (extended): Mitigation analysis as Stackelberg planning

 Regarding the first action outcome, $o_\mathit{success}$, note that we step here from a vulnerability that affects integrity, to the adversary gaining control over $W$.
 This is, of course, not a requirement of our formalism; it is a practical design decision that we make in our current model acquisition setup (and that was made by previous works on attack graphs with similar model acquisition machinery \eg\ \cite{ou:etal:ccs-06,singhal:ou:nist-11}), because the vulnerability databases available do not distinguish between a privilege escalation and other forms of integrity violation.
 We get back to this in Section~\ref{sec:model-acquisition}.
 Regarding the third action outcome, $o_\mathit{crash}$, note that negation is used to denote removal of literals, \ie, the following attacker state will not contain $\available(W)$ anymore, so that all vulnerabilities on $W$ cease to be useful to the attacker. \end{example}

-Assume a fixed penetration testing task.
-Given some network state, we can now define the \emph{state space}, in which attacks are computed.